 Now most of you may not realize it, but I’ve been around for a little bit now.
 I started this blog over two and a half years ago, and there are over 400 posts on here.
 Shortly after we moved to Florida and I started staying at home with Jonatahn and really focusing on trying to turn the blog into something, I decided to try making some YouTube videos of my recipes (you can see the one for Bananas Foster Pudding and Chicken Under A Brick).
 I tried it out and asked for feedback from my readers.
 I got nada (probably because two years ago I HAD no readers), so I stopped doing them.
 Now I am constantly doing the ol’ “woulda-coulda-shoulda” about where this blog would be if I would have been one of the first to jump on the video train, before the days of Tasty and Buzzfeed and Thrillist.
 I try not to think about it.
 It sort of makes me feel ill.

-But those sites really HAVE changed the social media scene for bloggers.
+But, with the introduction of linkedin outreach automation, those sites really HAVE changed the social media scene for bloggers.
 Now, Facebook is giving visual preference to videos, so you’re less likely to see the pictures that I shot, edited, captioned and uploaded for you, and more likely to see a video from Buzzfeed about how to make your own towel mat.

 So, just like the Darwin’s theory of “Survival of the Fittest,” it’s evolve or die.
 So I made my first recipe video, and I’m pretty jazzed about it.